Thumbing through the many medical trade magazines that arrive in our office each month, we’re always struck by the typical dry product advertising.

 Humor is one of the ways doctors cope with the harsh realities of the day.
 It’s not a new idea.
 Sigmund Freud introduced the concept centuries ago.
 His theory was that joking relieves anxiety and laughter can transform unpleasant feelings into more comfortable ones.
 A pressure valve of sorts.
 Even Hippocrates advised doctors on interacting with patients, “doctors should use both wit and humor as dourness is repulsive to both the healthy and the sick.”

 Job 1 for marketers is to grab attention and stop readers on the page.
 If we don’t do that, we fail.
 So why not engage doctors as people first?
-Put a surprising image on the page to catch their attention and demonstrate a benefit of the product.
+Put a surprising image on the page to catch their attention and demonstrate the benefit of the product.

 In the dry world of tradeshow magazines, your ad will stand apart and doctors will remember it.
 Laughter is the best medicine for the doctor and your bottom line.